-Welsh athletes competed the Commonwealth Games at the Gold Coast 2018 games in Australia.
-The 200+ strong team will be led by the triathlete Non Stanford, pictured above and you can find more information about our squad, medal hopefuls and medalists on our related paged below.
+Welsh athletes competed at the Gold Coast 2018 Commonwealth Games in Australia.
+The 200+ strong team was led by the triathlete Non Stanford, pictured above and you can find more information about our squad, medal hopefuls and medalists on our related paged below.

 Wales is one of only six nations to have competed in every Commonwealth Games since 1930!

 At Glasgow 2014 Wales returned with a record breaking 36 medals - including 5 Gold medals.
 Gymnast Frankie Jones became the first ever Welsh athlete to claim 6 medals in one Commonwealth Games, winning Gold and 5 Silvers.
 Jazz Carlin became the first Welsh female swimmer in 40 years to win swimming Gold.
 Then her team mate Georgia Davies won Gold less than 24 hours later!
 Lauren Price won Wales’ first ever women’s Commonwealth Games boxing medal.
 Wales' Natalie Powell won the -78kg Judo event.
 The men were among the medals too - cyclist Geraint Thomas won Gold in the men's road race just days after competing in the Tour de France.
 There were so many highlights!

 [Gymnast Clinton Purnell in action at the Glasgow 2014 games - cited Sporting Wales photography]